apache/spark/docs/configuration.md

   <td><code>spark.scheduler.listenerbus.eventqueue.capacity</code></td>
   <td>10000</td>
   <td>
-    Capacity for event queue in Spark listener bus, must be greater than 0.
+    The capacity config for listener bus event queue when the event queue doesn't
+    config the capacity using its own specific capacity config.
+It means Spark will firstly try to init the capacity of event queue using <code>spark.scheduler.listenerbus. eventqueue.queueName.capacity</code>.
+If it's not configured explicitly, then Spark will fallback to this config.
+Note that capacity must be greater than 0.
 Consider increasing value (e.g. 20000) if listener events are dropped.
 Increasing this value may result in the driver using more memory.
   </td>